NUTRIENTS TO EMPOWER WOMEN'S BONE HEALTH & MORE

-It helps in muscle contraction, nerve transmission and help improve kidney and heart health.
-Eating foods containing higher amount of potassium may help improve bone health by increasing bone mineral density and its strength.
+It helps in muscle contraction, and nerve transmission and helps improve kidney and heart health.
+Eating foods containing a higher amount of potassium may help improve bone health by increasing bone mineral density and its strength.

 Recommended daily intake: The National Institute of Health recommends 2,600 mg for women daily.

 Curious to determine your bone mass and muscle health?
-You can visit a health center to get bone mass analyzed Bone density test - Mayo Clinic.
-However, you could also use Lifetrons Smart Scale which provides the user with a complete health report of bone mass, muscle mass, protein and other health data etc.
+You can visit a health center to get bone mass analyzed and a Bone density test - Mayo Clinic.
+However, you could also use Lifetrons Smart Scale which provides the user with a complete health report of bone mass, muscle mass, protein, and other health data, etc.